nguyenngockhank/nguyenngockhank.github.io/notes/kungfu/case-study/nearby-friends/index.md

 Any backend system at the Facebook scale is complicated.
 Before starting with the design, we need to ask clarification questions to narrow down the scope.

-**Candidate**: How geographically close is considered to be “nearby™?
+**Candidate**: How geographically close is considered to be “nearby"?
 **Interviewer**: 5 miles.
 This number should be configurable.

 **Candidate**: Can | assume the distance is calculated as the straight-line distance between two users?
 In real life, there could be, for example, a river in between the users, resulting in a longer travel distance.